 When you begin gathering information on painting your cabinets, whether that be bathroom cabinets, kitchen cabinet doors and drawers, or bare wood built-ins, you need to make sure you get the right type of paint.

 Not all paint is equal and you’ll need to ensure you are picking the best paint for the project.
 You may know that paint can come in different forms: oil paints, latex paint, alkyd paint, chalk paint, etc.

 All are different kinds of paint.
 So let’s quickly go over some of these foreign paints and talk about which ones you want to look for and which ones you’ll want to straight up run from during your cabinet painting project.

 Oil Based Paint

-True oil based paints aren’t even used anymore in today’s environmentally conscious world.
+True oil based paints are no longer available in today’s environmentally conscious world.
 These paints have a strong smell and have volatile organic compounds that can spontaneously combust.
 Let’s avoid burning our homes down, shall we?

 Latex paint may be a paint that you commonly see in a paint store.
 Latex paint is a water based paint made from acrylic resin.
 Like latex, acrylic paint is also made from acrylic resin but instead of being water based, acrylic paint is a chemical based paint that makes the paint a bit more elastic than latex.

 Latex can be easily cleaned with soap and water, and is a popular choice for painting walls in homes.
-However, latex paint can flake more easily and makes a poor choice for painting cabinets.
+However, latex cabinet paint can flake more easily.
+This in turn makes latex paint a poor choice for painting cabinets.
 Acrylic paint, on the other hand, is better at expanding and less likely to flake with temperature changes.

 cabinets just to have them flake off?